Quickstart: Create a key vault using PowerShell

 • Resource group name: myResourceGroup.

 The output of this cmdlet shows properties of the newly created key vault.
-Take note of the two properties listed below:
+Take note of these two properties:

-• Vault Name: The name you provided to the -Name parameter above.
+• Vault Name: The name you provided to the -Name parameter.

 At this point, your Azure account is the only one authorized to perform any operations on this new vault.